Ready to say goodbye to debt for good? Learn More

 Step 1: Validate the Debt

-Step 2: Send a Dispute Letter
+Step 2: How To Write a Debt Dispute Letter (+ Template)

 Now it’s time to notify the debt collector that you dispute the debt.
 You have a few options here: